 - a.
-RRHA continues to have a high performing HCV program and a public housing program that makes significant progress year over year. - i.
-RRHA has developed and implemented a plan to ensure proper quality control processes in LIPH and HCV. - ii.
-RRHA is developing a plan, with achievable benchmarks, to improve PHAS scores.

-b.
-RRHA has been working on a system that will measure key performance indicators on a regular basis so that RRHA can evaluate successes and areas for improvement.
+RRHA continues to work toward having a high performing HCV program and a public housing program that makes significant progress year after year. - i.
+RRHA has developed and implemented a plan to ensure consistent and effective quality control processes in LIPH and HCV. - ii.
+RRHA is developing a plan, with achievable benchmarks, to improve PHAS scores. - iii.
+All Assisted Housing and Housing Compliance staff will be required to successfully complete and receive certification in Occupancy and Rent Calculation training. - b.
+RRHA has been working on a system that will measure keys performance indicators on a regular basis so that RRHA can evaluate successes and areas for improvement.